BillWeiss/yolo-octo-archer/billweiss.net/source/index.html.md

 ---

 Hi there!
-This is the semi-professional website of Bill Weiss, a systems and operations type currently in Chicago, IL.
+This is the semi-professional website of Bill Weiss, a systems and operations type currently in Portland, OR.
 I know it's not much to look at: notice the above list doesn't say designer.

 I'm always promising myself that I'll put something more in this